FengboMa/docs.spectraguru/docs/Analytics_Page/T-SNE.md

     $$
     {% endraw %}

-    where ${\sigma}_i$ is the standard deviation for sample $A_i$, selected to universalize the *perplexity* chosen by the user (see the next paragraph on perplexity).
+    where $\sigma_i$ is the standard deviation for sample $A_i$, selected to universalize the *perplexity* chosen by the user (see the next paragraph on perplexity).
 - *Perplexity* is a measure of the size of clusters in a data set.
 Data sets with large clusters have higher perplexity, while data sets with small, numerous clusters have lower perplexity.
 However, perplexity is a little subjective and is never calculated explicitly.
 Its value is guessed by the user (values between `5` and `50` typically yield the best results) and then used to determine the standard deviations for each point’s Gaussian distribution using the following formula:

     $$
     P=2^{-\sum_{j \neq i} s(i, j)\log_2 s(i, j)}
     $$

     where $P$ is the perplexity, and s(i, j) is the scaled similarity between samples $A_i$ and $A_j$.
-This formula is used to solve for the standard deviation ${\sigma}_i$ of the Gaussian distribution around $A_i$ that satisfies the equation.
+This formula is used to solve for the standard deviation $\sigma_i$ of the Gaussian distribution around $A_i$ that satisfies the equation.
 A low perplexity should be chosen if the user wants data to be grouped into fine categories, and a higher perplexity should be chosen for broader categories.
 - *T-distributed similarity* is like the standard similarity, but instead of using a Gaussian distribution, a *Student's t-distribution* is used.
 The t-distribution used by this algorithm is expressed as $\frac{1}{1+t^2}$, and it looks like a shorter version of the Gaussian bell curve with higher edges.
 The t-distributed similarity $t(i, j)$ between two samples $Q_i$ and $Q_j$ is defined as:

     {% raw %}